The current ice age

 This idea is hogwash - it never made any scientific sense in the first place,

-What about deserts?
+- What about deserts?
 Aren't they as bad as ice sheets?
-Not

 really - deserts can be dealt with by irrigation projects.
 There is no